Athleity/QuantumLoom/docs/source/docu_files/basics/loom_run.rst

 Firstly, we have to interpret the :class:`~loom.eka.eka.Eka` object into an intermediate representation using the :func:`~loom.interpreter.interpreter.interpret_eka` function.
 After obtaining the interpreted representation, you can then convert it into a specific backend format using one of the available converters.
-For instance, to convert to a Stim circuit, you can use the :class:`~loom.executor.eka_circuit_to_stim_converter.EkaCircuitToStimConverter` class.
+For instance, to convert to a Stim circuit, you can use the :class:`~loom.executor.eka_to_stim_converter.EkaToStimConverter` class.

 .. code-block:: python

     from loom.interpreter.interpreter import interpret_eka
-    from loom.executor.eka_circuit_to_stim_converter import EkaCircuitToStimConverter
+    from loom.executor import EkaToStimConverter

     eka_obj = Eka(...)

     interpreted_eka = interpret_eka(eka_obj)

-    converter = EkaCircuitToStimConverter()
+    converter = EkaToStimConverter()
     stim_circuit = converter.convert(interpreted_eka)

 The resultant ``stim_circuit`` can then be executed using the Stim library.